GWphua/aws-notes/README.md

 ### S3 Transfer Acceleration

-- Accelerate global uploads and downloads into Amazon S3
+- Accelerate global uploads and downloads into [S3](#amazon-s3)
-  - Transfer file to an AWS edge location, which will forward the data to the S3 bucket in the target region
+  - Transfer file to an AWS edge location, which will forward the data to the [S3 bucket](#amazon-s3-buckets) in the target region

 ### AWS Global Accelerator